-The program will consist of instruction in study skills, literacy, library orientation, healthy lifestyles and numeracy over the two-week period.
+The program will consist of instruction in study skills, literacy, library orientation, and healthy lifestyles over the two-week period.
 View a sample class schedule.

 The Summer Bridging Program will provide students with instruction in academic skills that will increase their chances for success in university-level courses, including: